 QR1.4.1.
 The Processor

-Some suggest that the physical world is both the processor and its output:
+Some suggest that the physical world is both a computer and its output:

 The universe is not a program running somewhere else.
 It is a universal computer, and there is nothing outside it.(Kelly, 2002)

-But while computers process information, most of the universe doesn’t compute anything at all (Piccinini, 2007), as the sun inputs and outputs physical events not information.
+Computers output information but most of the universe doesn’t do that at all (Piccinini, 2007), as the sun outputs light not information.

 Figure 1.3.
 A physical world can’t do this.

-That physical events cause processes that cause physical events is the sort of recursion that crashes programs.
-A program that only inputs its own output ends up in an infinite loop that it can neither stop nor change – in simple terms, it hangs.
-In contrast, our universe is constantly changing, so it isn’t locked in such a loop.
-It follows that the physical world can no more compute itself than two hands can draw each other (Figure 1.3).
+For a computer’s output to also be its only input is a circularity that can crash it.
+The result is an infinite loop that can’t be stopped so, in simple terms, it hangs.
+But our universe is constantly changing so it can’t be locked in an infinite loop.
+Logically, the physical world can no more compute itself than two hands can draw each other (Figure 1.3).

-It is equally glib for physicists to talk of quantum processing occurring in our spacetime:
+It is equally glib for physicists to talk of quantum processing occurring in space and time:

 Imagine the quantum computation embedded in space and time.
 Each logic gate now sites at a point in space and time, and the wires represent physical paths along which the quantum bits flow from one point to another.(Lloyd, 1999) p172.

-To embed quantum processing in a fixed space and time contradicts relativity, which doesn’t allow a fixed space or time.
-Whatever began our universe also began its space and time so if quantum processing did that, it can’t exist in the space and time that it created.
-Only processing that isn’t embedded in physical space or time can generate our physical world as a virtual reality.
+To embed quantum processing in a fixed space and time contradicts relativity, because it doesn’t allow a fixed space or time.
+But what began our universe also began its space and time, so if quantum processing did that, it can’t exist in the space and time it created.
+Only processing that isn’t embedded in our world’s space or time can generate it as a virtual reality.

 • Calculable: Scientists accept that processing could calculate physical reality based on the Church-Turing thesis, that a finite program can simulate any specifiable output (Tegmark, 2007).
 This is not determinism, as not all definable mathematics is calculable, e.g. an infinite series.
 If our world is specifiable, even probabilistically, in theory a program could output it.
 The idea isn’t that our universe is virtual but that it could be.
 This option would be falsified by a non-computable law of physics but none has ever been found.
 Indeed, our world has an algorithmic simplicity beyond all expectations: